plewis/plewis.github.io/applets/transition-probability.md

 ## Jukes-Cantor Model Transition Probability applet
 Written by Paul O. Lewis (4-Feb-2020)

-One sequence of length 500 (50 sites/row, 10 rows) starts either with all A at time 0.
+One sequence of length 500 (50 sites/row, 10 rows) starts either with **all A** or **no A** at time 0.

 Use the slider to see the sequence at different times.

-If a site never experiences any substitution, As will remain red, so a black A means that the original A has changed to something else and then back again.
-Uncheck the box to start with all not-A. Regardless of the starting state, the proportion of A approaches 1/4 given a sufficient number of substitutions.
+If a site never experiences any substitution, its A will remain <span style="color:magenta">magenta</span>, so a **black** A means that the original A has changed to something else and then back again.

+**Uncheck the box** to start with a sequence containing **only C, G, and T**.
+Regardless of the starting state, the proportion of A approaches 1/4 given a sufficient number of substitutions.

 <div id="arbitrary"></div>
 <div id="details"></div>